University Study Abroad Committee

 - Mark Witte, WCAS (2015-2020)

-USAC also includes non-voting, ex officio representatives of the Provost's Office, the Global Learning Office, the International Office, the Office of International Relations, the Office of Global Safety and Security, and the Buffett Institute.
+USAC also includes non-voting, ex officio representatives of the Provost's Office, the Global Learning Office, the Office of International Student and Scholar Services, the Office of International Relations, the Office of Global Safety and Security, and the Buffett Institute.

 Northwestern administrative units who wish to introduce a new program or policy may contact the chair to request agenda time to discuss their idea during an upcoming USAC meeting.
 Proposals for new programs or policies may be introduced, with the permission of the chair, at any of the six USAC meetings during the academic year.
 Proposals must follow approved guidelines.
 Generally, two and sometimes three USAC meetings are required for discussion before a formal vote is taken.